tubearchivist/tubearchivist/README.md

 5. Enjoy your archived collection!

 ## Import your existing library
 So far this depends on the video you are trying to import to be still available on youtube to get the metadata.
 Add the files you like to import to the */cache/import* folder.
+Then start the process from the settings page *Manual media files import*.
 Make sure to follow one of the two methods below.

 ### Method 1:
 Add a matching *.json* file with the media file.
 Both files need to have the same base name, for example: